tairerullcnoreply/WantYou/README.md

 * [11/19/2025; 9:15 AM UTC] Added verified birthdate tracking with age-range matchmaking and the Surprise Me lookup button
 * [11/19/2025; 1:40 PM UTC] Fixed profile loading for non-owners by initializing verification permissions before use
 * [11/20/2025; 10:05 AM UTC] Built an owner-only /data/ workspace with JSON editors that sync changes across account records
+* [11/20/2025; 6:30 PM UTC] Reimagined the /data/ owner workspace as a draggable graph with squiggly links, live JSON editors, and saved layouts